luciaaguzzoni/What-are-hits-made-of/README.md

-# How a Hit is made
+# What are Hits made of?

 ## Introduction